 Maria Montessori was a master of observation.
 She understood that behavior normalizes when the environment meets the developmental needs of children.
 She knew how to pay attention to small signals of communication from children.
 And you can, too!

 When children have a rich and child-friendly environment they are directed to a natural unfoldment of learning and fulfilling their own needs.
 Sibling rivalry often happens without this structure to support them.

 Related reading: "What You Need to Know to Raise an Emotionally Intelligent Child."

-How to Do Montessori at Home
+How to Apply Montessori in the Home

 If you're looking to implement a more Montessori-like environment at home or if you're seeking to apply some of the principles of Montessori in your homeschooling,